l0calh05t/advent-of-code-2022/README.md

 I still wish we had full const generics, though.
 Non-type template parameters and variadic templates are the two C++ features I regularly wish we had in Rust.

+## Day 10

+Another fairly easy one, no special crates either.
+Nothing like last years 'assembly', but that was Day 24.

 ## Day 11

 Another attempt at using [nom](https://github.com/Geal/nom) with [nom-bufreader](https://github.com/rust-bakery/nom-bufreader), again without success.